 \subsection{Adaptive Retrieval}

 We review previous research on adaptive retrieval for fact verification and, more broadly, RAG.
 Although RAG improves performance on knowledge-intensive tasks~\cite{lewis2020retrieval}, inaccurate or irrelevant retrieval can introduce noisy context that degrades performance~\cite{yoran2024making,shi2023large}.
-Adaptive retrieval strategies mitigate this issue by retrieving on demand or filtering unhelpful context~\cite{tang-etal-2025-mba,parekh-etal-2025-dynamic}.
+Adaptive retrieval strategies mitigate this issue by retrieving on demand or filtering out unhelpful context~\cite{tang-etal-2025-mba,parekh-etal-2025-dynamic}.
 For example, Self-RAG~\cite{asai2023self} enables dynamic retrieval via reflection tokens, while other approaches select RAG strategies based on query complexity~\cite{adaptive-rag} or use trained relevance estimators to assess context utility~\cite{kim-lee-2024-rag}.
-More recent work leverages hidden-state representations to decide whether retrieval is necessary~\cite{baek-etal-2025-probing} or dynamically incorporates retrieved passages based on quality~\cite{in-etal-2025-diversify}.
+More recent work leverages hidden-state representations to decide whether retrieval is necessary~\cite{baek-etal-2025-probing} or dynamically incorporates retrieved passages based on their quality~\cite{in-etal-2025-diversify}.

 In fact verification, agent-based iterative frameworks integrate retrieval and verification across multiple rounds~\cite{xie-etal-2025-fire}, while PASS-FC augments claims with temporal and entity grounding for progressive search~\cite{zhuang2025pass}.
 Related work also explores dynamically adjusting search depth to extract multimodal evidence~\cite{braun2025defame}.
-In contrast to prior work that primarily targets textual relevance or pre-filters irrelevant evidence, this study introduces an adaptive framework in which an VLM-based agent assesses the necessity of visual evidence relative to the textual evidence and another VLM predicts a verdict based on this natural-language assessment, enabling adaptive and selective use of visual information.
+In contrast to prior work that primarily focuses on textual relevance or pre-filters irrelevant evidence, this study introduces an adaptive framework in which one VLM assesses the necessity of visual evidence relative to the textual evidence, and another VLM predicts a verdict based on this natural-language assessment, enabling adaptive and selective use of visual information.